 All IRAs provide investors with tax benefits for retirement savings, and all IRA accounts are held for investors by custodians.
 Most IRA custodians limit holdings in IRA accounts to firm-approved investments such as stocks, bonds, mutual funds, and certificates of deposit.

-Self-directed IRAs, however, are held by cusodians that allow investments in a broad range of riskier “alternative assets" such as real estate, promissory notes, cryptocurrencies, tax lien certificates, interests in energy projects – from oil and gas to solar – and private placement securities.
+Self-directed IRAs, however, are held by custodians that allow investments in a broad range of riskier “alternative assets"such as real estate, promissory notes, cryptocurrencies, tax lien certificates, interests in energy projects – from oil and gas to solar – and private placement securities.